caddyserver/forwardproxy/README.md

   Only this address will trigger a 407 response, prompting browsers to request credentials from user and cache them for the rest of the session.

   Default: no probing resistance.
+- `disable_insecure_upstreams_check`
+  Disables the check for insecure (HTTP) upstreams.
+By default, forwardproxy will refuse to connect to upstreams that are not using TLS.
+This option disables that check.

+  Default: check for insecure upstreams.

 ### Privacy